NM2/smartie-doc/index.md

 ![monitor-example-hover](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/tooltip-performance-monitor.png)

-By hovering on each item of the chart, it is possible to see the average, minimum and maximum values assumed by the selected metric in the considered time interval, which is always shown on the top bar of the dashboard section.
-By default the charts show data about the last two hours of live network traffic.
+By hovering on each item of the chart, it is possible to see the average, minimum and maximum values assumed by the selected metric in the considered time interval ( the default configuration shows data of the last two hours).

 IP addresses shown in the graph are sorted by average throughput: the IP address that has the highest average throughput is displayed on the top of the chart.
 Then, moving clockwise, there are IP addresses with lower values, in a higher to lower order.
 It is possible to reverse the sorting by clicking on the sort icon.
 A dashboard monitor can be removed from the dashboard section by clicking on the trash icon.